How to have a Debt Free Christmas.

-Christmas comes every 12 months.
-We know that every 52 weeks Christmas will come again.
+We all know that Christmas comes every 12 months.
 It’s never a surprise, and is a fact of life.
 I absolutely love the Christmas season.
 I love the traditions, the lights, the love shown to others.
 What I don’t love is the cost (anyone with me on this??).
 When you include holiday parties, gifts, travel, etc. the expenses add up fast.
 One of the best things I have learned is to plan for this holiday well in advanced (like a year in advance).
-Today I want to share with you 7 Ways to Save for Christmas so that you can enjoy a stress free holiday!
+Today I want to share with you how to save money for Christmas so that you can enjoy a stress free holiday!

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”